TAbdiukov/PPSSPP-patches/README.md

 ## Pointer

-Surprisingly, this crazy syntax is correct?
+Surprisingly, this syntax is correct

 ```
 _L 0x6AAAAAAA 0xVVVVVVVV